OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-11.md

 ## Matthew 11:18

-For John came neither eating nor drinking, and they say, ‘He has a demon.’
+For John came neither eating nor drinking, and they say, ‘He is possessed by a demon.’

 ## Matthew 11:19